johnykvsky/dummygenerator/README.md

 [![Coverage Status][ico-scrutinizer]][link-scrutinizer]
 [![Quality Score][ico-code-quality]][link-code-quality]

 DummyGenerator is dummy/fake data generator for PHP.
-It's a fork of Faker heavily rewritten at core, but overall is same easy to use.
+It's a fork of Faker, heavily rewritten at core, but overall is same easy to use.
 In example:

 ```php
         $generator = new DummyGenerator(DefinitionContainerBuilder::all());
         echo $generator->firstName();
 ```

+Full list of stuff you can generate is available [here](docs/extensions.md).

 Faker died ~~for our~~ because of being hard to maintain - more on that [here](https://marmelab.com/blog/2020/10/21/sunsetting-faker.html) and Faker 2.0 seems to be dead because of ["death by committee"](https://github.com/FakerPHP/Faker/discussions/15#discussioncomment-7787434) kind of stuff.